Edward F. and Phyllis K. Campbell Associate Professor of Urban Ministry

 M.A., Ph.D.
 Loyola University Chicago

-M 647: When Three or More Are Gathered: Group Dynamics and Leadership
+M647 Where Three or More are Gathered: Group Dynamics and Leadership